 What are Maintenance Expenses?

-Maintenance expenses are costs incurred on a regular basis to keep an asset working in its present condition.
-Maintenance costs come into play when a person is purchasing an asset, such as a motor vehicle, speed boat, or even a condo.
-The assets require ongoing maintenance during their useful life to keep them in good working condition.
+Maintenance expenses are costs incurred on a regular basis to keep an asset working in its optimal condition.
+Maintenance costs come into play when a person purchases an asset, such as a motor vehicle, speed boat, or even a condo.
+The asset requires ongoing maintenance during their useful life to keep them in good working condition.

-- Maintenance expenses are costs incurred for the routine maintenance of an asset to keep it in its original working condition.
+- Maintenance expenses are costs incurred for the routine maintenance of an asset to keep it in its optimal working condition.

 - Maintenance expenses are recorded in the profit and loss account, thus reducing the profit for the year.

 - The benefits of maintenance expenses are not expected to last beyond a period of 12 months.